Garden Tips for mid-April

 of your ornamental grasses to divide them once every three or four years.
 Dig up the clump, slicing down right along the edge of the stems growing out of the ground.
 Cut the big clump into quarters and with gloved hands remove dead stems and roots until you are left with sturdy pieces of living stems and crown.
 Work compost and Yum Yum Mix into the hole where the grass was dug up and replant the pieces into the hole.
 Or take some of the pieces and replant them elsewhere.

-Here is a warm season ornamental grass (completely brown and dormant) needing division.
-You can see the lighter brown grass that's still alive growing around the dead, darker brown stubble in the middle.
+Here is a warm-season ornamental grass (completely brown and dormant) needing division.
+You can see the lighter brown grass that's still alive growing around the dead, with darker brown stubble in the middle.

 Get Your Garden Clean-up Done in April

 Spring Blooming Deciduous Shrubs, Trees and Fruit Trees: If these plants are blooming or starting to leaf out, The time for hard pruning has passed.
 As a general rule of thumb, once the leaf and flower buds begin to swell, the primary pruning season is done.